-In an attempt to accelerate urban-rural connect, HimVikas designs and implements programs in the areas on education, equitable markets, and sustainable living practices.
+HimVikas designs and implements programs in the areas on education, livelihoods and sustainable living practices.
 We believe these are the three pillars that take concepts of sustainable development from textbooks and digital screens to the real world.

 Over the years, we have learned the following things, which has guided our projects and activities:

-• Build on community strength is more effective than ‘removing’ problems - HimVikas undertakes activities that build on community-based assets and resources, building on existing skills of women, marginalized, small-scale producers, and rural artisans and link them directly to responsible consumerism through eco-tourism, community-supported agriculture, and experiential learning programs.
+- Building on what community/individual ‘have’ is more effective than addressing what they ‘lack’- HimVikas undertakes activities that build on community-based assets and resources.
+We use ‘appreciative enquiry’ as a methodology and while building upon existing skills of women, marginalized, small-scale producers, and rural artisans; link them directly to responsible consumerism through eco-tourism, community-supported agriculture, and experiential learning programs.

-• Doing it first and then sharing with others works best: We believe in constantly exploring, experimenting, and piloting small-scale, community-led innovations to facilitate out-of-the-box thinking and finding solutions within in our own neighborhoods first.
+- Taking risk and doing it ourselves first and only then sharing best practices with others: We believe in constantly exploring, experimenting, and piloting small-scale, community-led innovations to facilitate out-of-the-box thinking and finding solutions within in our own neighborhoods first.
 When communities design, pilot, and find their own solution, they have better probability of influencing issues related to poverty, empowerment, and equity.